cuzelac/Fusion360-Thread-Profiles/README.md

 * Measurements with "G"
     * 13G means "13 gang" aka 13 TPI
     * 14G 7/16 means 13 TPI for a 7/16" thread
-* No units means TPI
+* No units means pitch in mm
 * Note the angle of the thread
     * Whitworth is 55-deg
     * Metric is 60-deg